Updated: Jan 8

 Third, some people are very out of touch with their bodies and their minds which makes trusting yourself to know what you need a very difficult thing.
 Some disassociate from their bodies as a way to deal with trauma.
 If this is you, please go get help from a certified therapist or psychologist who will help you safely get back in touch with your body and emotions.
 Talk therapy won’t get you there.
 You need someone experienced in many of the new leading therapies such as EMDR, EFT, therapeutic yoga, neurofeedback, play therapy, Internal Family Systems, etc. that reconnect your mind and body.
 Other people who don’t have major trauma in their lives may still have long standing habits of ignoring their own needs.
 If you are struggling with knowing how you feel emotionally or physically, get back in touch with your body and mind.
 Yoga, meditation, massage, and more are wonderful places to begin.
 Your body is trying to communicate to you.
 If you are used to tuning it out, it will take some time to slow down enough to hear its messages again.

 All healing is self-healing.
 You are in charge of your healing journey.
 That means that the answers you need are inside.
-There are many resources on this blog to help you reconnect with your inner wisdom to find the way forward.
+There are many resources on my blog to help you reconnect with your inner wisdom to find the way forward.
 There are tons of other options out there too.
 Just be suspicious of any “healers” offering up promises they may not be able to keep.
 They are not in charge of your healing, you are.
 You are the only one who can decide what your best options are.
 Ask good questions, be open to unusual things, and be safe in whatever you try.
 Your body is able to heal and knows how to get there.
 Start your journey today and see where it takes you!